What is the Renters' Rights Bill?

 • When will the Renters' Rights Bill become law?

-The bill is currently progressing through Parliament and doesn't yet have a set date, however, it is expected to become law in Spring or Summer of 2025.
+The bill is currently progressing through Parliament and doesn't yet have a set date, however, it is expected to become law at some point in early 2026.

 • Will tenancy agreements change under the new rules?